Tours are the best way to explore a new destination!

 If you’re looking for relaxing and unusual things to do in Algarve, you should take a Ria Formosa Tour.

-Booking this 4 Islands Tour departing from Faro, you’ll board on a comfortable Catamaran, take in the fauna and flora of the Natural Park of Ria Formosa, swim at Deserta Island and discover Farol Island’s lighthouse.
+Booking this 4 Islands Tour departing from Faro, you’ll board a comfortable Catamaran, take in the fauna and flora of the Natural Park of Ria Formosa, swim at Deserta Island and discover Farol Island’s lighthouse.

 You’ll also sail to Hangares to see the culture of oysters and the military reserve and spend 1.5 hours exploring Culatra Island’s traditional fishing village.